Nithin1973/Nithin1973/README.md

 - 👋 Hi, I’m nithin
-- 👀 I’m interested in web development
+- 👀 I’m interested in artifical intelligence
-- 🌱 I’m currently learning java programming
+- 🌱 I’m currently learning python,ai
-- 💞️ I’m looking to collaborate on teams
+- 💞️ I’m looking to collaborate on mentors
 - 📫 How to reach me by linkedin
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...